-And the worst part of it all was that the police, the only bulwark to prevent mob justice, refused to intervene in the melee.
-It is not known who, if anyone, had ordered them to stand down.
+The worst part of it all was that the police, the only bulwark to prevent mob justice, refused to intervene in the melee.
+It is unknown who, if anyone, had ordered them to stand down.
 It was only after the police had begun to face criticism for their inaction, that the mayor called for the curtailing of the destruction.

 Greeks in US also faced discrimination

-At the same time, of course, Greek immigrants in the US were also facing severe discrimination in some places, sometimes because they were such good businessmen that they were perceived as taking jobs away from Americans.
+At the same time, of course, Greek immigrants in the US also faced severe discrimination in some areas—sometimes because they were such good businessmen that they were perceived as taking jobs away from Americans.

-The organization AHEPA was formed primarily as a way to unite Greek-Americans against the hatred and threats of the KKK.
-But they quickly became part of the warp and weft of American society, with AHEPA even selling “more than $500 million of U.S. war bonds, more than any organization in America,” Drimonis says, “in part because of its overwhelming desire to be accepted into American society and give back.”
+The organization AHEPA, the American Hellenic Educational Progressive Association, was primarily established to unite Greek-Americans against the hatred and threats of the KKK.
+However, they quickly became part of the warp and weft of American society, with AHEPA selling “more than $500 million of U.S. war bonds, more than any organization in America,” Drimonis says, “in part because of its overwhelming desire to be accepted into American society and give back.”

-Canadian Greeks have doubtless overcome the blind hatred and bigotry of those times as well, becoming completely and seamlessly integrated into Canadian society as a whole.
-Census figures for 2011 say that there were 252,960 Canadians with Greek ancestry, with almost half of those individuals living in Ontario, and a quarter in Toronto itself.
+Greek-Canadian have doubtless overcome the blind hatred and bigotry of those times, as well, becoming completely and seamlessly integrated into Canadian society as a whole.
+Census figures for 2011 say there were 252,960 Canadians with Greek ancestry with almost half of those individuals living in Ontario and a quarter in Toronto itself.

 Greek-Canadians have risen to the highest positions in society and now, more than one million people visit the Greek community’s “Toronto on the Danforth” festival annually.
 As Drimonis says, “given time, safety, and the essential instincts of immigrants’ nature, everyone—no matter where you’re from—can become part of our collective landscape.”